-Anything that suggests pessimism from your CV is a turn off.
-You have to construct a sentence or a phrase that best describes you in a positive way.
+Anything that suggests pessimism from your CV is a turn-off.
+You have to construct a sentence or a phrase that best positively describes you.
 But be vigilant in using these phrases, as too much flowery word in your resume does not impress either.
-For example, hard working may be understood as inefficient and need to work long hours to accomplish task.
+For example, hard-working may be understood as inefficient and need to work long hours to accomplish a task.
 Or quick learner could mean you have no experience at all.

 Typographical and grammatical errors

-To every document that is being composed and written, it is vital that the document, especially a resume is free of any errors whether typographical or grammar.
-You might not notice it but these errors will stick out like sore thumbs and will disinterest the hiring manager.
-Grammar and spellchecks are now readily available so it will be helpful to uses them.
+To every document that is being composed and written, the material, especially a resume, must be free of any errors, whether typographical or grammar.
+You might not notice it, but these errors will stick out like sore thumbs and will disinterest the hiring manager.
+Grammar and spellchecks are now readily available, so it will be helpful to use them.

-Apparently, this phrase does not hold the magic it used to possess anymore so there is no need for it to be seen in your resume.
+This phrase does not hold the magic it used to possess anymore, so there is no need for it to be seen in your resume.
 This phrase is more appropriate for inclusion in your cover letter, as this will be used to support your claim as a qualified candidate for the job.
-Be prepared to show these documents (reference letters, school records, certifications, etc) if a hiring manager is keen to examine your qualifications.
+Be prepared to show these documents (reference letters, school records, certifications, etc.) if a hiring manager is keen to examine your qualifications.

-Some people include the wages they earned from previous employments which is totally unnecessary and may portray a wrong message.
+Some people include the wages they earned from previous employments, which is unnecessary and may portray the wrong message.
 Your resume’s ultimate goal is to flaunt your qualifications and professional experiences and skills.
 Your possible employer will discuss this with you during the interview phase of your application.

-Colorful and bold fonts, extreme margins, and pictures and clip arts are absolutely uncalled for.
-As the saying goes, ‘simplicity is beauty’.
-Reserve your artistic skills when you actually get the job.
-Stay businesslike and professional all throughout your resume.
+Colorful and bold fonts, extreme margins, and pictures and clip arts are uncalled for.
+As the saying goes, ‘simplicity is beauty.’
+Reserve your artistic skills when you get the job.
+Stay businesslike and professional throughout your resume.

 Jargon and general statements

 Be sure that your reader will understand everything that you put into your resume.
-Although, you may be in the same field, jargons and general statements are discouraged.
-These do not deliver clear and sharp message on what you are imploring so it is better to remove them as they will just take up space in your CV.
-Does your interviewer really know what cross-functional teams, detail-oriented or team player means?
-Make your content more specific; instead of “excellent written communication skills” try “developed 34 press releases in the last 4 months.”
+Although you may be in the same field, jargon and public announcements are discouraged.
+These do not deliver a clear and sharp message on what you are imploring, so it is better to remove them as they will take up unnecessary space in your CV.
+Does your interviewer know what cross-functional teams, detail-oriented or team player means?
+Make your content more specific; instead of “excellent written communication skills,” try “developed 34 press releases in the last four months.”

 Applying for a job is not only an exhaustive effort for the job seeker.
 It’s can also be a draining experience for the employer.
-Having a CV filled with information not relevant to the posted job vacancy not only creates a negative first impression but can also be a time waster.
-Make sure that your resume is a lean document but filled with your career highlights, skills and qualifications that matches well with the advertised job.
+Having a CV filled with information not relevant to the posted job vacancy not only creates a negative first impression but can also be a time-waster.
+Make sure that your resume is a lean document but filled with your career highlights, skills, and qualifications that match well with the advertised job.